LeetLLM

 1Blocked: prompt_injection

 In practice, timeout policy is risk-dependent.
 For a low-risk assistant, you might fail open on a flaky topicality check and log the event.
-For privileged actions, customer-data export, or refund execution, fail closed and route to a safer fallback or human approval.
+For privileged actions, secret export, or production deployment, fail closed and route to a safer fallback or human approval.

 Graceful degradation